Elevate My Scores logo

 What distinguishes Elevate My Scores from generalist credit repair firms is their tight focus on mortgage readiness.
 They actively market to real estate agents and loan officers as a referral partner, positioning themselves as a bridge between damaged-credit borrowers and mortgage approval.
 The company claims a 30–45 day timeframe for score improvements and reports an 80% success rate for clients who follow their coaching plan.
 Their selection into the ABoR Academy curriculum further validates their credibility within the Texas real estate ecosystem, and their FICO-certified staff lends technical credibility to their dispute and coaching methodology.

-For consumers who are genuinely working toward homeownership with credit challenges, Elevate My Scores offers a focused, professionally credentialed service with real estate-specific expertise.
+For consumers who are genuinely working toward homeownership with credit challenges, Elevate My Scores offers a focused, professionally credentialed service with real estate-specific experience context.
 However, the company's review footprint is limited — 15 Google reviews at 5.0 stars is a small sample — and no BBB listing was confirmed, making independent third-party validation difficult.
 Pricing transparency is partial: only one plan's fees are publicly available.
-Consumers should request full pricing details before enrolling and verify the specific scope of the money-back guarantee and cancellation terms, neither of which are publicly documented.
+Consumers should request full pricing details before enrolling and verify the specific scope of the listed refund term and cancellation terms, neither of which are publicly documented.
+Consumers who successfully repair their credit often find better rates on installment loans, secured credit cards, and other financial products.

 Services & Features